universalbit-dev/gekko-m4-globular-cluster/tools/README.md

 > Start here, experiment, and build smarter models! 🧠🚀
 ---

-> 📘 **ccxtMarketData:**
-> This page covers the [`ccxtMarketData` plugin](https://github.com/universalbit-dev/gekko-m4-globular-cluster/blob/master/plugins/ccxtMarketData/ccxtMarketData.md).
-> _Please note: Some ccxt scripts need to be understood in the context of this plugin.
-Learn how to quickly launch the plugin with a simple Node.js command, or follow detailed examples to integrate it into your strategy._

 # 🛠️ Gekko M4 Globular Cluster Tools

 This directory contains core automation scripts for model training and chart recognition, along with their PM2 process management configuration.